constexpr Constructors and Literal Types

 The Simplest Case: POD-like Types

-If your class is simply an aggregate of data, without virtual functions or dynamic allocation, adding a constexpr constructor is very straightforward.
+If your class is just an aggregate of data, without virtual functions or dynamic allocation, adding a constexpr constructor is very straightforward.

 Constructors with Logic